analogue-stick/badge-2024-documentation/docs/tildagon-apps/reference/sasppu.md

 Backgrounds are massive screen sized images that can be scrolled around.
 SASPPU provides two backgrounds, each 512x512 pixels in size.

-Backgounds are composed of many 8x8 pixel tiles, which are stored in the background [graphics memory](#Memories).
+Backgrounds are composed of many 8x8 pixel tiles, which are stored in the background [graphics memory](#memories).
 A tilemap dictates which tiles are used and where.

 Unlike sprites, a background has no bounds and can be considered infinite.
 If a background is scrolled past its borders, it seamlessly wraps around.
 That is to say, if you were to scroll a background 512 pixels in any direction you would end up with the same image.
 As the background is infinite if you wish to see what is behind the background tiles should use the transparent colour to poke holes.